Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Framework

 with the subindex $\mathrm{b}$ bare state. $m_l$ and $\Gamma_l$ are the mass and width of the bare state in $l$-wave $D\bar{D}$ interaction.
 Because those charmonia are $\mathrm{SU}(3)_\mathrm{f}$ flavor symmetry singlets, they contribute to the three dynamical channels equally.

-With the above potentials, the $D\bar{D}$ scattering amplitude can be expressed by sum over all the n-loop rescattering diagrams (as shown by Fig.\ref{fig:nloop}) from $n=0$ to infinity, which procedure is encoded in Lippmann-Schwinger equation automatically.
+With the above potentials, the $D\bar{D}$ scattering amplitude can be expressed by sum over all the $n$-loop rescattering diagrams (as shown by Fig.~\ref{fig:nloop}) from $n=0$ to infinity, which procedure is encoded in Lippmann-Schwinger equation automatically.

 The two-body propagator of the $l$-wave $D\bar{D}$ interaction for the $i$th channel reads as